openhab/openhab-addons/bundles/org.openhab.binding.meteofrance/README.md

 | apikey    | Data-platform token to access the service.
 Mandatory. |

-To obtain an API key, you must create an account on https://portail-api.meteofrance.fr/web/fr/ Inside the API Portal, create an application on "Bulletin Vigilance" and generate they API Key (set duration to 0).
+To obtain an API key, you must create an account on https://portail-api.meteofrance.fr/web/fr/ Inside the API Portal, create an application on "Bulletin Vigilance" and generate they API key (set duration to 0).

 ## Thing Configuration